 Donated materials and use of facilities are recognized at fair value as contribution when an unconditional commitment is received from the donor.
 The related expense is recognized as the item is used.
 Contributions of services are recognized as revenue at their estimated fair value only when the services received create or enhance nonfinancial assets or require specialized skills possessed by the individuals providing the service and the service would typically need to be purchased if not donated.
 The Food Bank receives a significant amount of donated time from a variety of unpaid volunteers who assist in various food distribution processes.
+Estimated fair value of donated volunteer service hours totaled approximately \$755,000 in 2023 and \$328,000 in 2022.
 The Food Bank also receives donated items for fundraising special events from various donors.
 No amounts have been recognized in the accompanying statement of activities for services and materials for which no fair market value was obtained from donors since the criteria for such recognition has not been met under FASB ASC 958.
-Estimated fair value of donated volunteer service hours totaled approximately \$328,000 in 2022 and \$77,000 in 2021.

 Donated food, products, and commodities are recorded as support without donor restrictions at fair market value on the date received and as an expense when the food and products are distributed to agencies and individuals.
+Note 13 describes these in further detail.